cosmos/sdk-tutorials/hands-on-exercise/1-ignite-cli/1-ignitecli.md

 ## Prepare Docker

-If you want portability and to avoid version issues, it is advisable to use [Docker](https://docs.docker.com/engine/install/).
+If you want to allow for portability and avoid version issues, it is advisable to use [Docker](https://docs.docker.com/engine/install/).
+If you are new to Docker, have a look at [this tutorial](/tutorials/5-docker-intro).

 First, you need to create a `Dockerfile` that details the same preparation steps.
 Save this as `Dockerfile-ubuntu`:

 ```dockerfile [https://github.com/cosmos/b9-checkers-academy-draft/blob/ignite-start/Dockerfile-ubuntu]
 FROM --platform=linux ubuntu:22.04